nagasudhirpulla/taming_python/blog/skills/subprocess_python.md

 ## Use Cases
 * Running OS commands from python (like "ping google.com", "ipconfig" etc)
+* You can create an executable from other language code and communicate with command line inputs and outputs
-* Communicate with external programs from python over command line inputs and outputs
+* Communicate with external programs or legacy systems from python over command line inputs and outputs
 *

 ## How it works